David Jay Jordan's

 Symbolically the Hindu's spread honey on the bride to symbolize what was to happen on her wedding night and their time

 together was suppose to last one moon in duration or a 'honeymoon' of about 28 days.
 This was the lunar cycle, the cycle of a

 woman in her menstruation and reproductivity.

-the same as the early Christian Ophites did when they celebrated their 'love feasts' by ritually having a communion drink first.
+same as the early Christian Ophites did when they celebrated their 'love feasts' by ritually having a communion drink first.
+And

-And to complete their trilogy they added salt, the salt of life making three profound and important ingredients, in celebration of
+to complete their trilogy they added salt, the salt of life making three profound and important ingredients, in celebration of their

 In His Spiritual Service